rubyreferences/rubyref/_src/intermediate/parsed/lib/net/http/Net--HTTP.md

     end

-Or if you simply want to make a GET request, you may pass in an URI object that has a HTTPS URL.
-Net::HTTP automatically turn on TLS verification if the URI object has a 'https' URI scheme.
+Or if you simply want to make a GET request, you may pass in an URI object that has an HTTPS URL.
+Net::HTTP automatically turns on TLS verification if the URI object has a 'https' URI scheme.

     uri = URI('https://example.com/')
     Net::HTTP.get(uri) # => String